 • Convergence Task Force – Advisor-Member (invited)

-• Security Education Symposia (Invited participant and group facilitator for six consecutive years.)
+• Education Symposia (Invited participant and group facilitator for six consecutive years.)

 • Chair, Academic Programs Council

 • Seminar program co-chair, ‘Y2k Security Seminar’ (Washington, DC)